guikarai/IBMDPP/protection.md

 There is only one way to get access to the data of the TDO in the clear, this is via IBM Data Privacy Passports.

 ## 2. Protection and then enforcement of the data with IBM Data Privacy Passports
-:white_check_mark: Data is protected at the exfiltration point and off the platform, and data is enforced at the consumption point.
+:white_check_mark: **Objective:** Data is protected at the exfiltration point and off the platform, and data is enforced at the consumption point.

 You can find below how a JDBC application experiences an SQL Query to a TDO via IBM Data Privacy Passports.
 * **(1)** User connect to an URL pointing to IBM Data Privacy Passports.
 For such connection, it is mandatory to provide valid credentials, the name of the TDO, driver name, ...